8ta4/say/DONTREADME.md

 | ALS | If IT exists, replace IT; otherwise, append IT | If IT exists, replace IT; otherwise, append FT | Not Applicable (New FT or ME cancels pending ALS and APS) | Apply APS excluding IT                                    | Apply ME only to the section finalized before ME began |
 | APS | If IT exists, replace IT; otherwise, append IT | If IT exists, replace IT; otherwise, append FT | Not Applicable (New FT or ME cancels pending ALS and APS) | Not Applicable (New FT or ME cancels pending ALS and APS) | Apply ME only to the section finalized before ME began |
 | ME  | If IT exists, replace IT; otherwise, append IT | If IT exists, replace IT; otherwise, append FT | Apply ALS excluding IT                                    | Not Applicable (New FT or ME cancels pending ALS and APS) | Apply ME only to the section finalized before ME began |

+## Data Retention

+`say` doesn't keep a record of the audio once it has been transcribed.

+The act of storing audio can amplify the observer effect, potentially making you more self-aware and uncomfortable.

+By choosing not to store audio, `say` ensures that sounds like your snoring, farting, or moaning aren't kept on record.

+Being arrested and having your own audio used against you in a court of law isn't a pleasant experience.

+Even the sound of typing can sometimes be enough to decipher what you're typing.
+This becomes a security risk if you're entering sensitive information like passwords while speaking.

+If you're interested in documenting everything, you might consider recording video.
+However, this comes with its own risks, such as accidentally capturing footage when you're nude.